-Should an infraction of the rules which would call for a Minor, Bench Minor, Major, Misconduct, Game Misconduct or Match Penalty, be committed by a Player or Team Personnel of the side in control of the puck, the Referee shall immediately blow their whistle and penalize the offending Player or Team.
+Should an infraction of the rules which would call for a minor, bench minor, major, misconduct or game misconduct be committed by a Player or team personnel of the team in control of the puck, the Referee shall immediately blow their whistle and penalize the offending Player or team.

-Should an infraction of the rules which would call for a Minor, Bench Minor, Major, Misconduct, Game Misconduct or Match Penalty be committed by Player or Team Personnel of the Team not in control of the puck, the Referee shall raise their arm to signal the delayed calling of a penalty.
-When the Team to be penalized gains control of the puck, the Referees will blow their whistle to stop play and impose the penalty on the offending Player or Team.
+Should an infraction of the rules which would call for a minor, bench minor, major, misconduct or game misconduct be committed by a Player or team personnel of the team not in control of the puck, the Referee shall raise their arm to signal the delayed calling of a penalty.
+When the team to be penalized gains control of the puck, the Referees will blow their whistle to stop play and impose the penalty on the offending Player or team.

-When a Player, Team Manager, Coach or team personnel is ejected from the game for a violation of the playing rules, that individual must vacate the Players' Bench area and may not, in any manner, further participate in the game.
-This includes directing the Team from the spectator area or by radio communications.
+When a Player, Team Manager, Coach or team personnel is ejected from the game for a violation of the playing rules, that individual must vacate the Players' bench area and may not, in any manner, further participate in the game.
+This includes directing the team from the spectator area or by radio communications.
 Any violations shall be reported to the Proper Authorities.